donrax/hyde/about.md

 title: About
 ---

 I'm a Computer Vision & Deep Learning Engineer with a strong background in Research and Development.
+Here's a few poetic keywords:

 Vision \| Computer Vision and Machine Vision<br/>
 Learning \| Deep Learning and Machine Learning<br/>